mjseaman/dev_bootcamp_phase3_prep/README.md

 Phase 3 Prep
 ========================

-The main goal of this document is to introduce Phase 3 students to Rails, point out the main differences between Rails and Sinatra, and offer first hand experience and guidance to those making the switch from Sinatra to Rails.
+The main goal of this document is to introduce Phase 3 students to Rails.
+In my experience the shift from Sinatra to Rails can be confusing for some.
+My hope with this prep is to point out the main differences between Rails and Sinatra, and offer first hand experience and guidance to those making the switch.

 The Format
 -------------